roeldev/maelstrom/docs/config.md

     'public/**/*.{html,php}'
 ]</code></td></tr>
 </table>
-An array with globs wich should trigger browser-sync to reload the browsers.
+An array with globs wich should trigger BrowserSync to reload.

 ### cssConcat